voiceittech/VoiceIt2-AWSConnect/README.md

 > Back in AWS Lambda web view for the function you created...

 7. Upload the `deployment.zip` file you just created under the "Function Code" section, and change the `Handler` attribute from 'hello' to 'main'
-8. Add the environment variables `VIAPIKEY` and `VIAPITOKEN` (which you can view at [https://voiceit.io/settings](https://voiceit.io/settings) under API 2.0 Credentials)
+8. Add the environment variables `VIAPIKEY` and `VIAPITOKEN` (which correspond to the API 2.0 key/token credentials you can view at [https://voiceit.io/settings](https://voiceit.io/settings))
 9. Save
 10. Take note of the Lambda ARN at the top of the page, which will look like `arn:aws:lambda:[location]:00000000000:function:[functionname]` which we will plug into the Contact Flow